marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/gamma.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GAMMA, DGAMMA, Gamma function, Factorial function

 .. _gamma:

-.. index:: GAMMA

-.. index:: DGAMMA

-.. index:: Gamma function

-.. index:: Factorial function

 GAMMA --- Gamma function
 ************************